open-neuromorphic/open-neuromorphic.github.io/content/getting-involved/solving-neuromorphic-computings-key-challenges/_index.md

 By tackling these issues, you can help support vital open-source tools, prevent maintainer burnout, and directly contribute to the future of the field.

 {{< details summary="Project Maintainers: Add Your Project's Tasks" >}}
 Are you a maintainer in the neuromorphic ecosystem?
 We invite you to connect with us to feature your project's tasks and guide community contributions.
+This board is automatically updated daily to reflect the latest open issues from participating projects.
 Here’s how you can get involved:

 #### Step 1: Tag Your GitHub Issues
 Our automated system uses a priority-based approach to select issues for this board.